chadev/chadev-voting-booth/README.md

 ### Modes

-There are three different modes:
+There are three different modes which can be set via URL parameter eg. http://vote.chadev.com?mode=kiosk

 1. Individual (default)
 This is the URL that we pass around for individuals to access via their mobile devices.
 They get one vote and then they see the results page.
 Users are shown a closed voting screen if trying to access the page on a day that's not a Thursday (meeting day).